avgator/avstudio-docs/docs/avstudio-editor/2-getting-started/2-2-user-registration-and-account-setup/2-2-user-registration-and-account-setup.md

 sidebar_label: "User Registration and Account Setup"
 sidebar_position: 2
 tags:
-  - authentification
-  - registration
   - avstudio
   - getting-started
+  - registration
+  - account-setup
+  - onboarding
+  - user-management
+  - authentication
 ---

 # Creating Your AVstudio Account

-Start your journey with AVstudio by setting up a secure and personalized account.
-This guide walks you through registration, verification, and initial setup so you can begin building interfaces in minutes. 🚀
+Learn how to register and set up your AVstudio account so you can start building projects quickly and securely.

+This article will guide you through the process of registering for AVstudio, verifying your email, and completing your account setup.
+By the end, you'll be ready to log in and start your first project with confidence.

 ## Quick Registration Steps